bigmeaningsmall/Game-Programming-Resources-Unity/README.md

 # CRE3430-GameProgrammingResources
- A collection of C# programming tutirials and guides
+ A collection of C# programming resources and reference guides for Unity C#